04 Nov How to Stop Condensation on Windows in Winter

 Easy fixes for how to stop condensation on windows

 Do your homes have a problem with windows sweating whenever the temperature drops during the winter season?
 If it does, then you’re not alone.
-Condensation on windows during winter is a growing problem in the UK and its root has a surprising origin.
+Condensation on windows in winter is a growing problem in the UK and its root has a surprising origin.
 Due to the sealed homes for restricting air leakage, the natural ventilation of homes gets reduced.
 This results in indoor air containing damaging levels of moisture.
 This can be downright irritating and can damage your home especially in case of older windows.
 It not only damages the plaster and rot wood molding but also causes interior condensation which can damage your entire home, not just the windows.

 Excessive moisture inside the house causes the interior window condensation which often occurs during the winter season due to the condensation of warm air inside the house on the cold windows.
 On the other hand, exterior window condensation occurs simply when the window is colder than the dew point.
 Saturation of desiccant inside the widow or broken seals between the panes results in the condensation between the window panes.